mudkipme/mediawiki-lazyload/README.md

 wfLoadExtension( 'Lazyload' );
 ```

+If you are using the [APNG extension](https://github.com/mudkipme/mediawiki-apng) on your wiki, please upgrade it to 0.2.0 or higher.

 ## Configuration

 Lazyload extension supports dynamically replace image hosts or disable HiDPI support for certain cases in [JavaScript](https://www.mediawiki.org/wiki/Manual:Interface/JavaScript).
 This is particularly useful when your wiki wants to use multiple CDNs for various conditions.